claudia-nikel/personal_website/content/project/Energy_EndUse_Classification/index.md

 ---
 title: Energy End-Use Classification
-summary: For my Capstone prokect I helped creat a python program that queries live streaming sensor data from the UDL SkySpark database, cleans and uses appropriate Machine Learning methods to apply NRCan Secondary End-Use Classifications to the data
+summary: For my Capstone project I helped create a python program that queries live streaming sensor data from the UDL SkySpark database, cleans and uses appropriate Machine Learning methods to apply NRCan Secondary End-Use Classifications to the data
 tags:
 - python
 - classification